 - Make sure the real estate agent is accessible and on-call when you need it.

-- Contact with a professional and experience-based lawyers who can speak your home language.
+- Contact a professional and experience-based lawyer who can speak your home language.

 Author: Rosana Tejada